 Adopting a new brand is never easy.
 It takes time, money, and effort.
 Settling on a name is hard enough, let alone securing trademarks and a domain name.
-Then, of course, there’s updating signs, company gear, online imagery, press releases…the list goes on, but for major, global brands, such an undertaking can cost millions.
+Then, of course, there’s updating office signage and signs, company gear, online imagery, press releases…the list goes on, but for major, global brands, such an undertaking can cost millions.
 These difficulties don’t necessarily outweigh the potential benefits, but do mean any rebrand needs to be approached with considerable vigor and determination, and with a game plan.
+Enter tech company, Copper.

-What sparked the decision to move away from “ProsperWorks”?
+What sparked the decision to change your name from “ProsperWorks”?

 Well, a lot of these ideas start internally for CMOs.
 The employees are talking about struggling with the name, or customers are struggling—and that happened to be the case with ProsperWorks.
 So that was one piece.
 The other piece was: As I did a lot of research, I found it was hard for people to remember the name and pronounce the name, especially as the company expanded internationally.
 One key sign was, after some initial research on our paid, we found that 30 percent of our paid ads were appearing to people trying to log in to the company, but who misspelled “ProsperWorks”.
 You’re wasting money that way.
 But I also felt (after many years in the industry) that the CRM industry was ripe for something different.
 There’s a lot of tradition in B2B, and I thought we’d do something quite unique that expresses how unique the product was.